jeffreyxparker/jeffreyxparker.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "A student's blog - mostly about data science"
+description: "Hello!
+I am Jeff Parker.
+Welcome to my blog."
 header-img: "img/jeffreyxparker2.jpg"
 ---

-Hello!
-I am Jeff Parker.
-Welcome to my blog.

 This blog is compilation of subjects that I find interesting.
 Most of the articles will be about data science but expect to see a few articles about politices, parenting, design, economics, sports, religion and recipes.
 Friends, family and colleagues are invited to guest author.